TGlide/perfection-talk/SCRIPT.md

 Of course, there is also the added benefit of being able to access your data in all of your devices.

-The problem though is, you are now dealing with several problems.
+However, you are now dealing with several problems.

 - Latency
 - Inconsistent data between client and server